ATIC-Yugandhar/cis-eks-kyverno/opentofu/compliant/README.md

      ```
    - This gives you a shell inside the private subnet, with full access to the EKS API endpoint.

-3. **Run Terraform and Automation Scripts from Inside the Instance**
+3. **Run OpenTofu and Automation Scripts from Inside the Instance**
    - Upload your code (e.g., via S3) or clone your repo inside the instance.
-   - Run `terraform apply` from inside the instance to install Kyverno and apply policies.
+   - Run `tofu apply` from inside the instance to install Kyverno and apply policies.
    - Run your orchestrator/test scripts as needed.

 4. **Cleanup**
-   - You can run `terraform destroy` from inside the instance for full cleanup.
+   - You can run `tofu destroy` from inside the instance for full cleanup.

 ## Security & Compliance
 - The EKS API endpoint is private-only (`endpoint_public_access = false`).